FENECON Industrial S — Assembly and Operating Instructions

 -

-Loading and unloading: with the aid of a forklift truck or crane
+Loading and unloading: With the aid of a forklift truck or crane.

 -

-Transportation: only by motor vehicle for road transport
+Transportation: Only by motor vehicle for road transport.

 -

-During this process, observe the weight specifications in the transport documents (see 3.4 Weights).
-The following lifting instructions must be observed under all circumstances to protect the container from damage. |
+During this process, observe the weight specifications in the transport documents (see [weights]).
+Observe the following lifting instructions under all circumstances to protect the container from damage. |

 Lifting instructions